Philasande-Ngubo/Philasande-Ngubo/README.md

 **`Digital Carpenter (Software Engineering and Embedded Systems Engineering)`**

 I am Philasande Ngubo a final year Computer Science and Computer Engineering Student at the University of Cape Town I pride myself in developing scalabe ,effecient and straight to the pointer digital solutions.
-I am an intrinsic learner and always will to go the extra to upskill myself in new and unfamiliar technologies.
+I am an intrinsic learner and always willing to go the extra to upskill myself in new and unfamiliar technologies.

 ## 🛠️ Skills & Technologies